del-alj/fdf1337/README.md

 # FDF 1337
 ![screenshot](exmpl/Screen%20Shot%202020-01-06%20at%2011.33.51%20AM.png?raw=true)

+This project consists in creating graphically the schematic representation of a terrain in relief

 ## Compiling and running
 Run `make`.
 An executable will compile.
 Currently only tested on OS X.